U.S., EU hatch mini-deal to cut lobster, other tariffs

 Under the agreement, the European Union will remove tariffs of 8%-12% on imports of lobsters, while the United States will halve its duties on imports of certain glassware, ceramics, disposable lighters and prepared meals.

-To comply with World Trade Organization rules, the lowered and removed tariffs will apply to all WTO members, although the products have been chosen so as to maximise the mutual benefits.
+To comply with World Trade Organization rules, the lowered and removed tariffs will apply to all WTO members, although the products have been chosen so as to maximize the mutual benefits.

 The whole deal is worth some 168 million euros ($198 million), based on 2019 trade.
 The EU imported some 42 million euros of U.S. lobsters and exported to the United States 126 million euros of the other products involved.
 The apparent mismatch is partly because the United States will only be halving, not removing, tariffs.